thomastaoli/caffeinecontent/README.md

 ## Data Sources

-- **Nutrition Facts:** Collected from major cafes and fast-food restaurants.
-- **Public Health Records:** Data on caffeine-related health incidents.
+- **Nutrition Facts:** Scraped from a food safety watchdog database, which include nutrition facts of more than 600 beverages.
-- **Regulatory Documents:** FDA regulations and international caffeine labeling standards.
+- **Regulatory Documents:** FDA regulations on caffeine labeling standards.
 - **Legal Cases:** Lawsuits related to caffeine overdose, such as Katz v.
 Panera Bread.

-## Data Cleaning and Organization
+## Data Cleaning, Organization and Visualization

 The collected data was cleaned and standardized to ensure consistency and accuracy.
 This process involved:
 - Standardizing caffeine content information for comparison.
+The standardized information provided a more straightforward way for readers to understand caffeine content in drinks.
 - Verifying data accuracy through multiple sources.
 - Handling missing data and inconsistencies.

-## Code and Functionality

-### Highlighted Functionality
-One of the critical components of this project is the web scraper developed to automate the collection of caffeine content data from various online sources.
-The scraper handles dynamic content loading and extracts relevant information efficiently.
 ## Methodology

 ### Development of the Story
 - **Initial Research:** Identified the issue through news articles and public health reports.
-- **Data Collection:** Gathered data from manufacturers and regulatory bodies.
+- **Data Collection:** Gathered data from watchdogs and regulatory bodies.
 - **Analysis:** Evaluated the prevalence of unlabelled caffeinated drinks and their health risks.
+- **Visualization:** Develope interactive elements for readers to learn the potential risk of high caffeine intake.

 ### Challenges Faced
 - **Data Availability:** Obtaining complete and accurate data was challenging as not all manufacturers disclose caffeine content.